 As many retailers wait with bated breath for an announcement from 10 Downing Street for permission to reopen their stores, now is the time where many retail leaders are thinking carefully about how they can do so in a way that is safe for both customers and employees.

 However, if all stores adopted the same approach that we’re currently seeing on the High Street, the UK pavements could become overcrowded with customers lining up in long queues, contradicting the social distancing measures that still need to be in place.

-We’ve seen an explosion in the number of retailers coming to us asking about our retail queuing system and appointment scheduling software, suggesting that many retailers have the same public safety concerns that we do.
-In fact, many of the retailers approaching us have said that they will not open their stores without queue management or appointment booking software in place.
+We’ve seen an explosion in the number of retailers coming to us asking about our retail queue management system and appointment scheduling software, suggesting that many retailers have the same public safety concerns that we do.
+In fact, many of the retailers approaching us have said that they will not open their stores without a queue management system or appointment booking software in place.

 We recently surveyed 2,000+ UK consumers to see how retail in the Coronavirus era could look like – here are some of our results: